Innovation in PVC

 Engineers, architects, interior designers, facility managers and end use consumers each approach sustainability to fit their unique needs.
 Each are connected but require specific features including manufacturing excellence, structural integrity and durability, design forward patterns and colors, cost effective installation and care with comfort and safety confidence.

-All LSI floors are manufactured in an ISO 14001:2004 facility and are engineered to withstand daily traffic in the toughest situations including busy retail environments, commercial office buildings, and healthcare facilities.
+All LSI floors are manufactured in an ISO 14001:2004 facility and are engineered to withstand daily traffic in the toughest situations including busy retail environments and commercial office buildings.
 These products carefully balance sustainability, minimize harm throughout their product lifecycles and support infection and indoor air quality control practices during their useful application.
 LSI Expressive floorsTM and Protective floorsTM are designed to meet or exceed all current standards and support designing for Quality of Life.